+10.7.
 Cartesian Graphics

-The Cartesian axes (X Camera, Y Camera, Z Camera and X Target, Y Target & Z Target or Pan, Tilt & Roll, X Up Y Up and Z Up, Lens Focal length, Interocular distance and Convergence) can be graphed against time in the same way that an axis position can be graphed against time.
+The Graphics view can be changed to show Cartesian axes (X Camera, Y Camera, Z Camera and X Target, Y Target & Z Target or Pan, Tilt & Roll, X Up Y Up and Z Up, Lens Focal length, Interocular distance and Convergence) in the same way that an axis position can be graphed against time by selecting 'Cartesian Axes' in the Graphics view drop-down.
 These graphs can be edited and modified in exactly the same way that the axis positions can be edited.
 See that section of the manual for details.
-When in PTR Target Tracking, the target graphs are replaced by Pan, Tilt and Roll.
+When in Pan/Tilt target tracking, the target graphs are replaced by Pan, Tilt and Roll.
 There is a potential confusion here as these are NOT the same as the axes: Pan, Tilt and Roll.
 These are the orientation of the camera in space which is a composite of the mechanical pan, tilt and roll axes as well as the other axes, particularly the Angle (or Outer Arm) axis on a Milo or Cyclops Motion Control Rig.
 Added to this display with Flair Version 6.4 are also now Camera Azimuth, Camera Elevation, Camera Distance, Target Dx, Target Dy and Target Dz.
-See the different Target Tracking modes for explanation of these and how they are used.
+See the different target tracking modes for explanation of these and how they are used.